 This game hails from a time where a “plot” was just something you put at the start of a software manual to the fill space.

 An evil race of bad men have stolen the four elemental crystals and it’s up to the heroic Princess Iris and her band of adventurers to defeat them and restore peace to the land.
-Despite being a bit flat story-wise (there are is no dialogue or cutscenes), it is nice to see a strong female lead for a change.
+Despite being a bit flat story-wise (there’s no dialogue or cutscenes), it is nice to see a strong female lead for a change.

 Each scenario presents you with a traditional top-down strategy affair where your primary objective is to liberate the civilian town on the other side of the map, either by infiltrating it with one of your soldiers or by eliminating every enemy in sight.

 Every playable character has their own elemental attribute (similar to Pokémon) which modifies the damage they do against specific enemies and bosses.
 There are also up to 16 different types of elemental monsters to assist you (I’m seeing a pattern here…) once they’ve been tamed in battle.

 What’s nice is that every solider you hire has their own name and custom drawn sprite; a little touch that really adds to the despair caused by their death.
 Much like the Fire Emblem series, Crystal Warriors features character perma-death which means that each encounter needs to be properly analyzed before engaging; it’s certainly possible to end up in later battles that you simply can’t win because of losses sustained earlier in the game!

 The graphics take advantage of the Game Gear’s expanded colour palette with character designs looking quite pleasing for a portable 8-bit title.
 The sound work is serviceable enough too, but as with most games of its type, it soon becomes repetitive and irritating.